guacsec/guac-docs/expanding-your-view.md

 ## Step 2: Build the GUAC binaries

-Build the GUAC binaries using the `make` command.
+Build the GUAC binaries using the `make` command:

 ```bash
 make